na-na-hi/renget/archive/iftod.md

 \>Finally, he reaches the end, his thrusts growing weaker, and his proud head falls on a drooping neck, panting with exhaustion.
 \>Muscles twitching with effort, he pulls his softening dick from within you, overflowing seed leaks from your hole to clump in the clear water as his cold member tugs at your insides leaving a void that feels empty, unnatural.
 \>The cold pit within your belly warms through by the heat of the spring as the spent Velkhana moves from above you, his flagging cock retreating into his slit as he sluggishly lays beside you in the pool.
-\>Laid in the water, too tired to move, your hand finds the tail tip searching for a home through the water, a half-lidded eye meets your own, the warm, blissful look carries an essay of words unspeakable, past the language barrier of two different species as the lull of sleep finds you, nestled against the Velkhana’s chest.
+\>Laid in the water, too tired to move, your hand finds the tail tip searching for a home through the water, a half-lidded eye meets your own, the warm, blissful look carries an essay of words unspeakable, past the language barrier of two different species as the lull of sleep finds you, nestled against the Velkhana’s chest.%%

 ===================================

-\>for a fleeting moment, the thought flashed through your mind:
+%darkgreen%\>for a fleeting moment, the thought flashed through your mind:
 \>“What does petting a Velkhana feel like?”
 \>it was one of those strange, suddenly intrusive thoughts, and it wasn’t often that your Velkhana partner placed their head so close--no, it was often held pridefully high and out of reach
 \>but they had arched their neck down over your shoulder to curiously stare at the woodcarving in your lap